Futures, Tasks, and Threads

 Listing 17-41: Using the std::thread APIs instead of the async trpl APIs for the get_intervals function

 If you run this, the output is identical.
 And notice how little changes here from the perspective of the calling code!
-What is more, even though one of our functions spawned an async task on the runtime and the other spawned an OS thread, the resulting streams were unaffected by the differences.
+What’s more, even though one of our functions spawned an async task on the runtime and the other spawned an OS thread, the resulting streams were unaffected by the differences.

-However, this does not mean that async tasks are always better than threads, any more than that threads are always better than tasks.
+This doesn’t mean that async tasks are always better than threads, any more than that threads are always better than tasks.

-Tasks then give additional control over futures, allowing you to choose where and how to group them.
+Tasks then give additional control over futures, allowing you to choose where and how to group the futures.
 And it turns out that threads and tasks often work very well together, because tasks can (at least in some runtimes) be moved around between threads.
-We have not mentioned it up until now, but under the hood the Runtime we have been using, including the spawn_blocking and spawn_task functions, is multithreaded by default!
+We haven’t mentioned it up until now, but under the hood the Runtime we have been using, including the spawn_blocking and spawn_task functions, is multithreaded by default!
 Many runtimes use an approach called work stealing to transparently move tasks around between threads based on the current utilization of the threads, with the aim of improving the overall performance of the system.
 To build that actually requires threads and tasks, and therefore futures.

 As a default way of thinking about which to use when: